 Tours, camps and friendships!
 The Raleigh Boychoir offers an enriching experience for all boys and memories to last a life time!

-The Raleigh Boychoir has been a fixture in the Triangle’s and the state’s arts community through concerts, tours and musical partnerships with the N.C.
-Symphony, N.C.
-Master Choral, N.C.
-Raleigh Symphony and others.
+The Raleigh Boychoir has been a fixture in the Triangle’s and the state’s arts community through concerts, tours and musical partnerships with the NC Symphony, NC Master Chorale, NC Symphony, Carolina Ballet and others.

 For our friends who work in the Federal Government our charity number is 87607